Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Introduction

-Both scenario and SAA approaches use samples from the uncertainty probability measure in (TP) to compute an estimate of the solution.
-However, this presumes that it is possible to access the uncertainty measure, which may not be possible in practice.
-In the DRO approach, the uncertainty measure is assumed to belong to a pre-defined class of probability measures and the chance constraints are required to be satisfied by every probability measure in this `ambiguity set.'
-In the data-driven setting, the ambiguity set is constructed `centered' (defined, for instance, through the Wasserstein metric) around the empirical measure computed using samples of the parameter, which in the large sample limit converges to the true uncertainty measure; see~\cite{cherukuri2020consistency} which establishes the consistency of chance-constrained DRO with Wasserstein ambiguity sets.
-This highlights an important difference with our current setting, where the posterior distribution (or its approximation) is used as a quantification of the epistemic uncertainty about the `true' parameter $\vxi_0$, and is shown to weakly converge to a Dirac delta distribution concentrated at $\vxi_0$, in the limit of a large covariate sample size $\nX$.
+Nonetheless, there is an extensive literature on data-driven methods for solving chance constrained optimization problems, specifically scenario-based (SB)~\cite{calafiore2006distributionally,calafiore2006scenario,campi2009notes}, distributionally robust optimization (DRO)~\cite{calafiore2006distributionally,xie2019distributionally,jiang2016data,hota2019data,Gupta2019} and sample average approximation (SAA)~\cite{luedtke2008sample,pagnoncelli2009sample} approaches.
+This is by no means a comprehensive literature review, but highlights the range of approaches that have been explored.
+We direct the reader to the excellent recent review paper~\cite{geng2019data} for a comprehensive overview of the literature on data-driven chance constrained optimization.
+In particular, we observe that the ambiguity set in DRO quantifies the epistemic uncertainty when `centered' (defined, for instance, through the Wasserstein metric) around the empirical measure, which converges to the data-generating measure in the large sample limit; see~\cite{cherukuri2020consistency} which establishes the consistency of chance-constrained DRO with Wasserstein ambiguity sets.
+This highlights an important difference with our current setting, where the posterior distribution (or its approximation) is used as a quantification of the epistemic uncertainty about the `true' parameter $\vxi_0$, and is shown to weakly converge to a Dirac delta distribution concentrated at $\vxi_0$, in the limit of a large sample of the covariates $\nX$.
+Another interesting paper~\cite{Gupta2019} considers a similar problem as (TP) with the unknown true model parameter and proposes a DRO framework, where ambiguity set of model parameters is constructed using the posterior distribution.
+The proposed DRO method in~\cite{Gupta2019} computes a robust optimal decision by maximizing the cost function over all possible models in the ambiguity set and then minimizing over all possible high-probability feasibility set, where high-probability feasibility set of decisions are computed using the ambiguity set and the constraint functions.